Improved bounds on heavy quark electric dipole moments

 Hence, we assume constructive interference between the EDM and chromo-EDM contributions at the NP scale to extract bounds on $\dq(M_{\text{NP}})$.
 Then, using the evolution of the EDM operator to bring these bounds down to the quark mass scale, the new bounds on the charm and bottom quark EDMs are

 which improve the previous ones quoted in Eq.~\eqref{eq:prevbounddq} by three and four orders of magnitude, respectively.
-This approach does not improve the current bounds on the top quark EDM~\cite{Cirigliano:2016njn} given that the limit on its chromo-EDM is of similar size~\cite{Kamenik:2011dk}.
-The theoretical uncertainty of this result is dominated by the contribution of the Weinberg operator to the neutron EDM, since it determines the size of the chromo-EDM bounds.
+This approach does not improve the current bounds on the top quark EDM~\cite{Cirigliano:2016njn,Fuyuto:2017xup} given that the limit on its chromo-EDM is of similar size~\cite{Kamenik:2011dk}.
+These results directly depend on the chromo-EDM bounds, in Eq.~\eqref{eq:bounddtildeq}, which are obtained from the neutron EDM by neglecting cancellations between the light quarks (C)EDM and the Weinberg operator.
+The large uncertainty on the Weinberg operator contribution to the neutron EDM is treated conservatively by taking the smallest value within the confidence interval.
+We should point out that using the mercury EDM provides better bounds by about a factor 2~\cite{Graner:2016ses,Engel:2013lsa}.
+However, given the additional sources of uncertainty together with the cancellation effects that may arise between the several contributions to the mercury EDM, we consider only the direct experimental bounds on the neutron EDM.
 Note also that higher values of the NP scale yield less conservative results, e.g. a 30\% stronger bounds for $M_{\text{NP}} =10 \:\text{TeV}$.
+The inclusion of dimension-six four-quark operators would add extra terms in the right-hand side of Eqs.~\eqref{eq:cCEDMmixing} and \eqref{eq:bCEDMmixing}.
+The resulting cancellation effects are nevertheless smaller than the self-correction of the chromo-EDM, shown in Figure~\ref{fig:cEDMvsEDM}.